SkBlaz/tax2vec/README.md

 ```

-The knowledge base is a text file with IsA relations in form: instance *is_a* concept.
+The knowledge base is a text file with IsA relations in the form: instance *is_a* concept.
 The lines below are from file which was created from the Microsoft Concept Graph.
 So on the left side is the query word and on the right are the hypernyms.

 ```python
 ...